 And it doesn’t end there, staying active after treatment can not only help prevent cancer from returning but also reduce the risk of developing other cancers and chronic diseases.

-The benefits of movement
+The benefits of exercise for cancer patients

 - improves response to cancer treatment

 - improves sleep

 - prevents or improves lymphoedema (a type of swelling)

 We will set you up with your own personal health coach who specialise in exercise and cancer.
 Our coaches are trained to empower you with the knowledge and tools you need to manage your health.
 Together, we’ll set your health goals and make informed treatment choices with confidence.

 We use a combination of behavioural science, smartphone technology and human interaction to help you get the best treatment outcomes.
 Exercise recommendations are always tailored to your abilities.
 People who follow our programmes recover faster after surgery and find they can tolerate their cancer treatments better.